TestAndWin/e2e-test-coverage/README.md

 # Installation
 * Download the Docker image and upload it via ```docker load -i e2ecoverage_<version>.tar.gz```

 * **e2e test coverage** needs a MySQL database.
 The configuration can be set via Docker environment variables.
+The databases *e2ecoverage* and *user* are created when it is started for the first time.

 * To start it, please enter ```docker run --env-file docker_env_vars  -p 127.0.0.1:8080:8080 e2ecoverage```